PlusMarden17/Graph.js/README.md

 ```
 This code will draw a black line that starts in the top left corner of browser tab and ends in center of the graph

-## Pie documentation
+## Documentation

-You can read how to use Pie in the DOCUMENTATION.md file in the repository
+You can read how to use Graph.js in the DOCUMENTATION.md file in the repository